aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Conclusions

-Patterns of plumage sexual dimorphism in true thrushes (_Turdus_) are consistent with select predictions of the species recognition hypothesis for plumage sexual dimorphism.
+Patterns of plumage sexual dimorphism in true thrushes (_Turdus_) are consistent with select predictions of the recognition hypothesis for plumage sexual dimorphism.
 Migratory behaviour and limited breeding seasons reduce the amount of time available to find a mate, and greater plumage sexual dimorphism may help migratory species find compatible mates more rapidly.
 Greater plumage sexual dimorphism in _Turdus_ species under sympatry with other true thrush species also supports the possibility that increased plumage sexual dichromatism may be the result of reproductive character displacement.
-Therefore, greater plumage sexual dimorphism likely reduces species recognition errors and hybridization.
+Therefore, greater plumage sexual dimorphism likely reduces species and mate recognition errors and decreases hybridization.

 # Acknowledgements

 We thank the American Museum of Natural History in New York City and Field Museum of Chicago for access to museum specimens used in this study.
 We also thank the Department of Evolution, Ecology, and Behavior at the University of Illinois for funding and support.
+MEH was funded by the University of Illinois Harley Jones Van Cleave Professorship.
+We are grateful for the extensive feedback and comments from Becky Fuller, Jeffrey Hoover, and Al Roca that greatly improved the manuscript.

 # References